PyConPL/Book/2017/presentations/with_python_security/text.md

 vulnerabilities than on the frontend side, but most of them are mitigated out of the box, as long as we follow three important rules during development:

-1. Use common sense
+1. Use common sense;
-2. Do not use uncommon external libraries without proper check up, for example if they are not sending the data to NSA/KGB/ETC, but most importantly they are not sending the data to a unknown attacker and being sold later on.
+2. Do not use uncommon external libraries without proper check up, for example if they are not sending the data to NSA/KGB/etc., but most importantly they are not sending the data to a unknown attacker and being sold later on;
-3. Do not use outdated libraries as it may open code to vulnerabilities
+3. Do not use outdated libraries as it may open code to vulnerabilities.

 #### 3.0 Addressing issues